siyul-park/uniflow/ext/docs/test_node.md

 # Test Node

-The **Test Node** provides functionality for executing and validating developed workflows.
+**Test Node** provides functionality for executing and validating developed workflows.
 It allows for both simple success/failure verification and more complex validation scenarios through configurable output ports.

 ## Specification